-Let us consider an example of a Web-based word processor that hosts a third-party widget to display advertisements (see Figure 1).
+To motivate the need for recovery, consider the example of a Web-based word processor that hosts a thirdparty widget to display advertisements (see Figure 1).
 During an editing session, this widget scans the document for specific keywords and displays advertisements relevant to the text that the user has entered.
 Such a widget may modify the host in several ways to achieve its functionality, e.g., it could install event handlers to display advertisements when the user places the mouse over specific phrases in the text.
-However, as an untrusted guest, this widget may also contain malicious functionality, e.g., it could implement a clickjacking-style attack by overlaying the editor with transparent HTML elements pointing to malicious sites.
+However, as an untrusted guest, this widget may also contain malicious functionality, e.g., it could implement a clickjacking attack by overlaying the editor with transparent HTML elements pointing to malicious sites.

-Traditional reference monitors [16], which mediate the action of guest code as it executes, can detect and prevent such attacks.
+Traditional reference monitors can detect and prevent such attacks.
 However, such reference monitors typically only enforce access control policies, and would have let the guest modify the host's heap and DOM (such as to install innocuous event handlers) until the attack is detected.
 When such a reference monitor reports an attack, the end-user faces one of two unpalatable options: (a) close the editing session and start afresh; or (b) continue with the tainted editing session.
 In the former case, the end-user loses unsaved work.
-In the latter case, the editing session is subject to the unknown and possibly undesirable effects of the heap and DOM changes that the widget initiated before being flagged as malicious.
-In our example, the event handlers registered by the malicious widget may also implement undesirable functionality and should be removed when the widget's clickjacking attempt is detected.
+In the latter case, the